South East QLD SERIES 2021

 There is a category for everyone to participate, to match both skill and fitness.
 The race is a categorised mass start around a 4-6km course.
 The riders will compete on a predetermined number of laps.
 The first rider across the finish line after completing the set number of laps is declared the winner.

-TIMETABLE –SUNSHINE SERIES 2019-use as a guide- may be varied depending on Covid -19 restrictions
+TIMETABLE –SUNSHINE SERIES 2021- a guide- may be varied depending on venue and weather conditions

 6:30 Registration (opens)